 "The age of agony"

-However, up to 80% of all surgical patients died, usually in the post-operative period, and surgeons were still not considered "proper" doctors.
+At this point in time, up to 80% of all surgical patients died, usually in the post-operative period, and surgeons were still not considered "proper" doctors.
 The most important requirements for a surgeon were speed and dexterity.
 The renowned surgeon Robert Liston (pictured upper right) once amputated a leg in 2½ minutes from first incision to skin closure.
 Operations were carried out in operating "theatres", aptly named so that the surgeon could put on a show for the audience: Liston often began his procedures by inviting his audience to "time me, gentlemen".

 The introduction of anaesthesia